alexandrecuer/colibri/README.md

 # colibri
-installation scripts fro sharebox application
+installation scripts for sharebox application designed for ubuntu 18.04 LTS